dvbrennanjv/Cloud-Resume-Project/README.md

 3. **IAM Policies**
    Always write your bucket policy in a separate `.json` or `.txt` file and exclude it from source control to prevent leaking ARNs or over-permissive settings.
-   Its good practice to have policies follow the principal of least priviledge
+   It's good practice to have policies follow the principle of least privilege.

 4. **Use Modern TLS and HTTP/3**
    When configuring SSL, use the latest security policy (e.g., `TLSv1.2_2021`) and enable HTTP/3 in your CloudFront distribution.
 No changes are needed on the bucket side.